Couple driving car

 Premium

-This is the amount you will pay for an insurance policy with your insurer.
+This is the amount you will pay for an insurance policy.

 Registered keeper